Cloud-PG/jupyterlab-collaborative/README.md

 * simple_jupyterlab: folder that contains the instructions to make a simple jupyterlab in collaborative mode
+  * ansible: playbook to install jupyterlab collaborative with ansible
   * docker: where docker receipts are stored
     * alpine: base on `alpine:latest` image
     * ubuntu: base on `ubuntu:20.04` image